spatial-ninjas/research/results/summaries/route_test_notes.md

 In conclusion, the Validation Routing Engine prompt is currently the most effective for production, as it successfully forces the models to treat the SSAL data as a mathematical graph rather than a creative writing task.
 Gemini is the preferred engine for complex navigation, while GPT serves better for simple, high-speed formatting tasks.

+VoT Test Results  (update 11-05-2026)

+Test 50
+Find path between Origin Node: 900136737 to Destination Node: 7669535781.

+Results:

+Gemini 2.5 Flash: ⚠️ Needs review.
+Accuracy: 5.0%, Precision: 0.0%

+GPT 5.4: ⚠️ Needs review.
+Accuracy: 45.0%, Precision: 41.0% (Score: 0.885)

+Test 51
+Find path between Origin Node: 310062431 to Destination Node: 314935876.

+Results:

+Gemini 2.5 Flash: ⚠️ Needs review.
+Failed to deliver correct format in response (invalid_json).

+GPT 5.4: ⚠️ Needs review.
+Accuracy: 40.7%, Precision: 38.8% (Score: 0.653)

+Test 52
+Find path between Origin Node: 8844430770 to Destination Node: 310062431.

+Results:

+Gemini 2.5 Flash: ⚠️ Needs review.
+Accuracy: 70.8%, Precision: 65.2% (Score: 0.106)

+GPT 5.4 Mini: ⚠️ Needs review.
+Accuracy: 8.3%, Precision: 0.0%

+VoT Prompt Template:

+"""
+You are a precise navigation engine equipped with "Mind's Eye" spatial reasoning capabilities.
+Your task is to calculate the shortest path between two nodes using the provided SSAL (Simplified Semantic Adjacency List) network data.

+Input data:
+The SSAL network data is included below.
+It contains the network topology where each node lists its outgoing connections in this format:

+Node_ID:
+  Neighbor_ID {{length, street_name, direction_flag, from_x=..., from_y=..., to_x=..., to_y=...}}

+Fields:
+- length: edge length / traversal cost.
+Minimize the sum of these values.
+- street_name: display/debug name for the edge.
+- direction_flag: "1w" means one-way; "2w" means two-way in the source road data.
+- from_x/from_y and to_x/to_y: endpoint coordinates for spatial context only.

+Task:
+Find the optimal route from Origin Node ID: {origin} to Destination Node ID: {destination}.

+Visualization-of-Thought (VoT) Instructions:
+1. Before committing to a path, mentally visualize the spatial corridor between {origin} and {destination}.
+2. Identify potential "1w" (one-way) bottlenecks or junction-heavy areas (e.g., Viiskulma) that require careful navigation.
+3. Use the provided coordinates to maintain geographical orientation, but only traverse valid graph edges.

+Constraints:
+- Only use connections explicitly listed in the SSAL data.
+- Respect directed edges exactly as listed.
+- Even if an edge is marked "2w", only use the direction that is explicitly listed under the current node.
+- Minimize the total length.
+- Use coordinates only as supporting spatial context; do not invent edges from coordinate proximity.
+- Output the result strictly as a JSON object.
+- Do not include any conversational text, explanation, Markdown, or code fences.

+Output format:
+{{
+  "thought_process_visualization": "A brief internal sketch of the identified route corridor and potential one-way constraints to avoid.", "origin": "{origin}",
+  "destination": "{destination}",
+  "total_length": 123.4,
+  "route": [
+    {{"node": "{origin}", "edge_name": "start"}},
+    {{"node": "...", "edge_name": "[STREET NAME]"}},
+    {{"node": "{destination}", "edge_name": "[STREET NAME]"}}
+  ],
+  "status": "success"
+}}

+SSAL:
+{ssal_text}

+"""